 Practice COVID compassion

-Lucy McBride, M.D., an internist in Washington, D.C., is also seeing feelings of shame among her patients who have contracted COVID-19.
+Lucy McBride, an internist in Washington, D.C., is also seeing feelings of shame among her patients who have contracted COVID-19.
 “A common theme is when my patients call me they say, ‘I feel so guilty.
 I feel so badly that I am sick when I was so careful,’ ” she says.
 “You have to understand that when you have a highly transmissible variant like omicron in circulation, it’s not a failure of our mitigation efforts.
 It’s really just the intrinsic nature of the virus.”

 Give yourself a break

-Cohen would like people to give themselves a break — and others, too.
-“Everyone is looking for a scapegoat,” Cohen says.
+Cohen would like people to give themselves a break — and others too.
+“Everyone is looking for a scapegoat,” she says.
 “Everyone is looking for someone to blame for this unimaginable trauma that we've been going through.
 You can take a small piece of responsibility, like, ‘Oof, I was the one who brought it, but I didn't purposely bring it and that's just what happens.’
 We can’t control everything.”